tonytsheng/DBHUB/DYN/FLIGHT2/readme.md

 - BAGGAGE#ID3

 GSI:
+# inherit rcu/wcu from the base table
+# create after table gets created
+# projections - KEYS_ONLY, INCLUDE, ALL
 - 1 - SCHEDULED_DEPARTURE_TIME - PK, FLIGHTNUMBER - SK INCLUDE ALL COLS -- don't need this because this is already in the base table
 - 2 - PASSENGER#LNAME, IATA#DEP
 - 3 - PASSENGER#LNAME, BAGGAGE#ID1
 - 4 - ACTUAL#DEP, IATA#DEP

 LSI:
+# contains a copy of all the data from the base table
+# 5 per table
+# projections - KEYS_ONLY, INCLUDE, ALL
+# created when the table is created
-- 1 - FLIGHTNUMBER PK, AIRPORT#DEP
+- 1 - FLIGHTNUMBER PK, AIRPORT#DEP, AIRPORT#ARR
-- 2 - FLIGHTNUMBER PK, SCHEDULEDTIME#ARR
-- 3 - FLIGHTNUMBER PK, SCHEDULEDTIME#DEP
+- 2 - FLIGHTNUMBER PK, SCHEDULEDTIME#ARR, SCHEDULEDTIME#DEP
 - 4 - FLIGHTNUMBER PK, PASSENGER#LNAME